[Flour Mix Recipe is at the end of this post]

 My goals for baking don’t fall into this category.
 I am a classic baker.
 I like to think of myself as falling into more into the Julia Child category of bakers.
 I don’t bake brownies, for example, because they’re healthy.
 I bake them because I love to bake, I like the craft of baking, I want a treat, and brownies are yummy.
 So, unless I’m going for a certain taste/texture, like I do with my gf baguettes or graham crackers, I usually do not use the heavier and more strong-tasting flours like sorghum, teff, amaranth, and quinoa.
 I include this caveat here to explain why I use the flours I use.

 Back to Bette Hagman.
-I think at a certain point folks must have communicated to Hagman that the taste of the bean flour mix wasn’t so good, for she then came up with her Featherlight Rice Flour Mix, which got rid of the bean flour.
+I think at a certain point folks must have communicated to Hagman that the taste of the bean flour mix wasn’t that good, for she then came up with her Featherlight Rice Flour Mix, which got rid of the bean flour.
 This mix contained rice flour, tapioca flour, cornstarch, and potato flour.
 This was better.
 But, not great.
 And the batter made with this mix still tasted awful.
 Another issue with both of her mixes is that they do not contain xanthan gum–which is essential for gf baking.
 You have to add it separately to each recipe.
 This drove me crazy for everyday baking.